bmershon/catalog/README.md

 [Stop Drawing Dead Fish](https://vimeo.com/64895205) by [Bret Victor](http://worrydream.com/).
 "People are alive -- they behave and respond.
 Creations within the computer can also live, behave, and respond... if they are allowed to."

+[The Humane Presentation of Thought](https://vimeo.com/115154289) (2014) by Bret Victor.
+First he talks about the past.
+Then he talks about the future.
+This talk has to do with how we communicate with one another, and how we try to express what's in our heads in order to help us make intellectual progress.

 ### Interactive, Explorable Things ###